 You must notify your neighbours that you have a spray plan, which is available on request.
 This has to be done each calendar year or at least 2 weeks before the first spray of a new season.
 If a neighbour requests your spray plan - you need to provide it to them within 5 working days.

-Rule 14 tells you what your spray plan must include, or for assistance visit Spray Plan Manager(external link)
+Rule 14 tells you what your spray plan must include.

 A neighbour's rights